 3. Storing Lights

 It is easy to want to throw Christmas lights into a box or bag, not thinking about them till the next Christmas Season.
 However, the next season comes around, and you have to spend a great deal of time untangling those lights.

 Easy fix?
 Grab a hanger, an empty wrapping paper cardboard roll, or any trash item that may be long or wide.
-Take the lights string and start wrapping it around your chosen item.
+Take the light string and start wrapping it around your chosen item.

 Secure it by cutting a small opening into the item you picked and tucking the end wires into the slot on each side of the thing.

-Or simply use tape to tape the ends down to secure!
+Or simply use tape to tape the ends down to secure them!

-Now you can store them on a shoebox or any other strong container you have at home.
+Now you can store them in a shoebox or any other strong container you have at home.

 You can wrap smaller lights with battery compartments around hangers.
 Don’t forget to remove the batteries before wrapping them and store them safely.

 If you want to have all your Christmas lights neatly organized, consider getting a Christmas lights storage box like the one below.

 The Christmas tree is perhaps your largest item, aside from those yard decorations you might have.
 It is good to keep the Christmas tree box, but those, like any cardboard box, can break down over time and leave your tree exposed.